zepgram/magento2-fast-vm/Readme.md

 ### NFS
 Recommended for ``root`` and ``app`` path<br>
-The most stable option, less performant than rsync but files update is multilateral, there is nothing you can just enjoy NFS native performance.
+The most stable option, conf has been done to make it works for all OS.
+Less performant than rsync but files are perfectly shared by guest and host machine.

 [See NFS option](https://www.vagrantup.com/docs/synced-folders/nfs.html)

 ### Default
+Can be used with ``app`` path but I do not recommend this option.<br>
-Not recommended, can be used if you encountered issues with rsync and NFS options.
+It can be used if you encountered issues with rsync and NFS mount.

 [See basic usage](https://www.vagrantup.com/docs/synced-folders/basic_usage.html)